wailsapp/wails/v3/wep/proposals/titlebar-buttons/proposal.md

 ## Backwards Compatibility

-This is not backwards compatible as we remove the old button disable options.
+This is not backwards compatible as we remove the old "disable button" options.

 ## Test Plan